Intermesh/groupoffice-docs/index.rst

 Group-Office manual
 ===================

 Group-Office is an open-source groupware and CRM application.
+It's our mission to simplify your daily office tasks.
+Easy to use modules such as the Calendar, Address Book, Projects and time tracking come by default.
+But it's also possible to customize Group-Office with your own custom modules.

 Visit https://www.group-office.com for more information.

 .. figure:: _static/groupoffice-start-page.png